dmitrykudinov/CarND-Behavioral-Cloning-P3/README.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that right after the last convolutional layer result was flattened, a Dropout layer with 0.25 probability was fit in before the result goes to the fully connected layers.
+To combat the overfitting, I modified the model so that right after the last convolutional layer result was flattened, two SpatialDropout2D layers with 0.1 probability was fit in before the result goes to the fully connected layers.

 After the initial review, the suggestions were to use some additional tools to improve the model's performance:
-* SpatialDropout2D: I played with various places to insert it, but was not able to find a configuration where it would supersede the traditional Dropout on the flattened layer.
+* SpatialDropout2D: I played with various places to insert it, but was not able to find a configuration where it would supersede the traditional Dropout on the flattened layer, untill I restructured my model to use Generators.
+Probably, because of different batch_size, now the SpatialDropout2D started making a good difference!
 * LeakyReLU: In another experiment, I replaced ReLU with Leaky ReLU activations throughout the entire model: Despite the dynamic adjustment of learning rate within the Adam optimizer core, the fact that Leaky ReLU improved the performance, implies that there was a somewhat significant amount of "dead" neurons when the classical ReLUs were used.

 With the LeakyReLUs the same model was able to perform well on both tracks!